 Best things to do in Jersey City, NJ

 Whether you’re traveling with kids or if you’re a full-grown science fanatic, LSC has an exhibit, event or show that is right up your alley.
-Check out the IMAX theater, dinosaur dig, virtual reality and the soon-to-be biggest planetarium in the west.
+Check out the IMAX theater, dinosaur dig, virtual reality and the biggest planetarium in the western hemisphere.
 Sign up for a lecture or take a tour through the Center.

 All summer long, this weekly street festival features music, food and beverages, unique performances and an urban community feel.
 Best part?
 It’s absolutely free to attend on the Grove PATH Plaza.
 Swing by every Wednesday from 6—9pm for concerts and people-watching from May to September.
 Grove Street PATH Plaza (jcdowntown.org)